krobelus/rate-experiments/README.md

 There are various criteria of redundancy, with different levels of expressivity and computational costs.

-1. *RUP*: a clause $C$ is RUP (reverse unit propagation) in formula $F$ if unit propagation on $F' := F \cup \{ \overline{l} \,|\, l \in C \}$ derives the empty clause [@rup].
-To compute whether $C$ is RUP, the negated literals in
+1. *RUP*: a clause $C$ is a *reverse unit propagation* (RUP) inference in formula $F$ if the shared UP-model of $F' := F \cup \{ \overline{l} \,|\, l
-$C$ are added as assumptions and propagated until the empty clause is derived.
+\in C \}$ falsifies a clause in $F$ [@rup].
+To compute whether $C$ is RUP, the negated literals in $C$ are added as assumptions and propagated until a clause is falsified by the trail.
 A clause that is RUP $F$ is logical consequence of $F$ [@rup].

 2. *RAT* a clause $C$ is a *resolution asymmetric tautology* (RAT) [@inprocessingrules] on some literal $l \in C$ with respect to formula $F$ whenever for all clauses $D \in F$ where $\overline{l} \in D$, the resolvent on $l$ of $C$ and $D$, which is $(C \setminus \{l\}) \cup (D \setminus
-\{\overline{l}\})$ is RUP in $F$.
+\{\overline{l}\})$ is a RUP in $F$.
 Clause $D$ is called a *resolution candidate* for $C$.
 Computing whether a clause is RAT can be done with one RUP check for each resolution candidate.

 \paragraph{DRAT Proofs} Proofs based on RUP alone are not expressive enough to simulate all inprocessing techniques in state-of-the-art SAT solvers [@rat].
 Because of this, the more powerful criterion RAT is used today [@rat].
-A formula in CNF can be regarded as a multiset of clauses.
-A DRAT (*delete resolution asymmetric tautology*) [@Wetzler_2014] proof is a sequence of lemmas (clause introductions) and deletions, which can be performed on a formula to simulate the clause introductions, clause deletions and inprocessing steps that the solver performed.
-The *accumulated formula* at each proof step is the input formula with all clause introductions and deletions from prior proof steps applied.
-Based on the accumulated formula, the checker can compute the shared UP-model at each step, eventually deriving the empty clause just like the solver did.
-Every lemma in a correct DRAT proof is RUP or RAT with respect to the accumulated formula.
-In practice, most lemmas are RUP, so a checker first tries to check RUP and only if that fails, falls back to RAT.
+A DRAT (*delete resolution asymmetric tautology*) [@Wetzler_2014] proof is a sequence of lemmas (clause introductions) and deletions, which can be applied to a formula to simulate the clause introductions, clause deletions and inprocessing steps that the solver performed.
+The *accumulated formula* at each proof step is the result of applying all prior proof steps to the input formula.
+Based on the accumulated formula, the checker can compute the shared UP-model at each step which eventually falsifies some clause, just like in the solver.
+Every lemma in a correct DRAT proof is a RUP or RAT inference with respect to the accumulated formula.
+In practice, most lemmas are RUP inferences, so a checker first tries to check RUP and only if that fails, falls back to RAT.

 A proof solely consisting of clause introductions will result in the checker's propagation routines slowing down due to the huge number of clauses just like